 Swann recommends that couples consider two main factors when choosing wedding favors: their budget and their guests’ exit travel.
 “If your guests have traveled a long distance to your wedding, you want to make sure they can get the gift home with them,” she says.

-With packing space in mind, Swann says, “As a different spin on the wedding favor, have something special delivered to out-of-town guests and family who are making a special effort to come in for the wedding.”
+If packing space is at a premium, Swann says sending gifts is also an option.
+“As a different spin on the wedding favor, have something special delivered to out-of-town guests and family who are making a special effort to come in for the wedding.”

 Regardless of how far your guests came to be with you or how much you have to spend, these wedding favor ideas will make the recipients — and your wallet — happy.